andrew/ultimate-awesome/README.md

 - [awesome-z-machine](https://github.com/cschweda/awesome-z-machine) - The Z-machine is a virtual machine that was developed by Joel Berez and Marc Blank in 1979 and used by Infocom for its text adventure games.
 Infocom compiled game code to files containing Z-machine instructions (called story files or Z-code files) and could therefore port its text adventures to a new platform simply by writing a Z-machine implementation for that platform.
 With the large number of incompatible home computer systems in use at the time, this was an important advantage over using native code or developing a compiler for each system.
 This tiny archive attempts to collect key z-machine documents.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [awesome-software-engineering-research](https://github.com/FudanSELab/awesome-software-engineering-research) - A curated list of software engineering research, data set, tool.
+- [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.
 - [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
 - [awesome-monero](https://github.com/jklepatch/awesome-monero) - Curated list of links of useful resources for the Monero crypto-currency.